ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 Printing all online nodes within UAVCAN status output.
 This feature increased memory footprint by about 150 bytes.
-message: Printing all online nodes within UAVCAN status output.
-This feature increased memory footprint by about 150 bytes.
 ### Antipattern Category

 ### Keyword